Fourth-Engage/cordova-plugin-ionic-keyboard/README.md

 - `native`: The whole native webview will be resized when the keyboard shows/hides, it will affect the `vh` relative unit.
 - `body`: Only the html `<body>` element will be resized.
 Relative units are not affected, because the viewport does not change.
 - `ionic`: Only the html `ion-app` element will be resized.
 Only for ionic apps.
+- `none`: Web View's default keyboard handling is restored.
+Events will still be posted.

 ```xml
 <preference name="KeyboardResizeMode" value="native" />